Steel prices remain quiet in thin trade

-New Delhi, May 16 (PTI) There was not much activity at the local steel market in the national capital today as prices continued to trade in a tight range in scattered deals and settled around overnight levels.
+New Delhi, May 9 (PTI) There was no change in the pattern of trading at the local steel markets in the national capital today.
+Prices moved in a narrow range in scattered deals, and finally pegged at last levels.

-Traders said adequate stocks position against lack of worthwhile activity from construction units, kept steel prices unchanged.
+Traders said sufficient stocks position against limited stocks from construction units, mainly kept steel prices at previous levels.

 MS Angle: (50x5) (50x6) Rs 42,000, (40x5) (40x6) Rs 42,800.